Milk Chocolate Candies (with Almonds) (100 G)

 Portion Control

-Pair your milk chocolate candies with a source of protein, such as a handful of nuts (like almonds or walnuts), to help slow down sugar absorption.
+Consume the chocolate candies with a source of protein, such as a handful of almonds (since you're already consuming almonds, consider increasing the quantity slightly), cheese, or Greek yogurt.
+Protein can help slow down the absorption of sugar.

 Mindful Eating